 Another way to use webinars is to run a live Q&A session where you answer your audience's questions about your products or services.
 This type of webinar works well with product-based business owners, whether the product is digital or physical.
 You can not only answer questions about your product, but also offer product demonstrations or interactive walkthroughs.

-You can use this type of webinar as an opportunity to move your customers from a trialing stage into a paid tier and keep your retention rate high.
+Use this type of webinar as an opportunity to move your customers from a trialing stage into a paid tier and keep your retention rate high.
 You can also use this to upsell the next paid plan or other products and services, which represent the next logical step in their customer journey.

-4. Live Training
+4. Live Training Webinars

 If you've got a remote team, a webinar is a great way to train them on a new piece of software, walk them through the standard operating procedures in your company, update them on the latest changes, and more.

-Due to the fact that webinars can be recorded, you don't have to worry about team members missing it as you can simply send them a recording of a webinar.
+Since webinars can be recorded, you don't have to worry about team members missing it as you can simply send them a recording of a webinar.